squidfunk/mkdocs-material/docs/plugins/privacy.md

 <script src="assets/external/example.com/script.js"></script>
 ```

-Of course, scripts and style sheets can reference further external resources,
+Of course, scripts and style sheets can reference further external assets,
 which is why this process is repeated recursively until no further external
-resources are found:
+assets are found:

-- Scripts are scanned for further scripts, style sheets, JSON files, and images
+- Scripts are scanned for further scripts, style sheets and JSON files
 - Style sheets are scanned for images and web fonts

 Additionally, hints like [`preconnect`][preconnect] used to reduce latency when
-requesting external resources are removed from the output, as they're not
+requesting external assets are removed from the output, as they're not
 necessary when self-hosting.
 After the plugin has done it's work, your project
 will be free of requests to external services.

-All of this with a [single line of configuration].
 There are some [limitations].

   [building your project]: ../creating-your-site.md#building-your-site
   [preconnect]: https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preconnect
-  [single line of configuration]: #configuration
   [limitations]: #limitations

 ### When to use it

-The plugin was developed to make compliance with the European
+The plugin was developed to make compliance with the 2018 European
-"__General Data Protection Regulation__" (GDPR) as simple as possible, while
+__General Data Protection Regulation__ (GDPR) as simple as possible, while
 retaining the flexibility and power that Material for MkDocs offers, like for
 example its tight integration with [Google Fonts].